elijah629/redditlang/RedditLang Spec GenZ.md

 #### Integer

 - This can store whole numbers
-- The way the number is stored internally should be expanding.
-Ex, start at the smallest size, if cant fit, go up a size and repeat. ( Sizes: u8 u16 u32 u64 u128 i8 i16 i32 i64 i128 ).
+- The way the number is stored internally should be going up to the moon y'all!
+Ex, start small, if cant fit, go up a bit and go back!. ( Sizes: u8 u16 u32 u64 u128 i8 i16 i32 i64 i128 ).
 Decimals should be float(32, 64, 128) which should also be expanding.

 ```r
 <UNARY_OPERATOR><VALUE>